blondethegreat/js-tg-bot-wishlist/README.md

 ﻿# hello there
-A simple Telegram bot that shows my vishlist
+A simple Telegram bot that shows my wishlist